phase2/grunt-drupal-tasks/CONFIG.md

   contents of src/themes/ become part of the Drupal's sites/all/themes/ directory (via a symlink from sites/all/themes/custom/ to src/themes/).

-At this point, you should be able to run "`grunt`" to build a Drupal site into **build/html/** using the make file and adding any custom modules, themes, and other files included in src/ directories.
+At this point, you should be able to run `grunt` to build a Drupal site into **build/html/** using the make file and adding any custom modules, themes, and other files included in src/ directories.